 The primary threats to the Royal Turtle include targeted hunting, incidental capture in fishing gear for local consumption and international trade, and destruction of its nesting habitat through sand extraction, deforestation, and land grabbing.

-To combat these threats, WCS Cambodia, in long-term partnership with the Fisheries Administration (FiA) of the Ministry of Agriculture, Forestry and Fisheries (MAFF) and supported by Mandai Nature and Angkor Centre for Conservation of Biodiversity (ACCB), implements various conservation interventions.
+To combat these threats, WCS Cambodia, in long-term partnership with the Fisheries Administration (FiA) of the Ministry of Agriculture, Forestry and Fisheries (MAFF) and Angkor Centre for Conservation of Biodiversity (ACCB), and financially supported by Mandai Nature, Turtle Survival Alliance, and Alan and Patricia Koval Foundation, implements various conservation interventions.
 These efforts aim to restore the wild populations of Royal Turtles through both in-situ and ex-situ conservation methods and monitored releases.
 Additionally, WCS develops opportunities for local communities to participate in the conservation of the river system.

 Mr. Ouk Vibol, Director of the Fisheries Conservation Department, said, “We are very proud to learn that many hatchlings hatched from the center this year.
 This is a new hope for restoring the species in Cambodia.
 We strongly encourage and support the continuation of this captive breeding program to restore this species in the future, and we hope this species will survive for our next generation.
 For the field program, I strongly hope that local people and authorities work closely together to protect the critical habitat for this species."

 KKRCC currently holds 281 Royal Turtles, including 50 adults for breeding and 231 sub-adults, juveniles, and hatchlings.
 Since 2015, WCS Cambodia has reintroduced 166 young adult Royal Turtles into the wild in Sre Ambel, contributing further to the conservation of this critical species.